 If a dog owner does not have insurance, it is often best to negotiate the terms of compensation with the dog owner.
 This increases the likelihood that both parties will walk away satisfied.

 A Michigan dog bite lawyer can assist in getting an insured dog owner to understand the benefits of agreeing to a payment plan and to avoid the complications that come with defending a dog bite lawsuit.

 Working with an experienced Michigan dog bite injury lawyer is extremely beneficial.
 A lawyer understands how to hold a dog owner responsible so you and your family can get what you need and deserve after a traumatic dog bite injury.

 Many times, a dog bite lawyer can negotiate an out of court settlement with the dog owner’s insurance company.
 Other times it is necessary to file a lawsuit to obtain compensation for a dog bite injury.

 A dog bite injury lawyer can file a lawsuit to obtain information.
 Often a dog owner will claim not to have insurance until they are sued when they turn the claim over to their insurance company for defense.

 A lawyer can help determine who actually owns the dog.
 In some cases, the dog may be co-owned by a friend, ex-girlfriend, or ex-spouse, or even a rescue organization that still owns the dog.

-A lawyer is uniquely qualified to help you find who owns the dog, which can also lead to finding insurance coverage in the case of a dog owners who claims not to have insurance.
+A lawyer is uniquely qualified to help you find who owns the dog, which can also lead to finding insurance coverage in the case of dog owners who claim not to have insurance.